Snow Load on Canvas Tents

 How to Remove Snow from a Canvas Tent

-When heavy snow builds up faster than it can melt, an extendable car scraper with a soft brush is a great tool to brush snow off the canvas on the exterior, or from inside the tent, gently beat the canvas, so the snow falls off the tent.
+In heavy snow in which the accumulation exceeds the rate of melt, an extendable car scraper with a soft brush can be used to periodically brush snow off the canvas, or gently beat the snow off from inside so it falls down the slope of the canvas and off of the tent.

-In order to reduce light snow build-up in winter conditions, CanvasCamp recommends a tent stove which heats the tent and causes fresh snow to melt and run off the canvas.
-While a tent stove helps reduce snow build-up, it’s not possible to run a tent stove all the time.
-Also, snow can pile up faster than the tent stove can melt it off.
+In order to mitigate light snow accumulation in winter conditions, CanvasCamp recommends a tent stove which will heat the tent and cause fresh snow falling on the canvas to melt and run off, given an appropriate temperature differential.
+Although a tent stove helps reduce the build up of snow, it may not be possible to run a tent stove constantly for the duration of a storm.
+Snow can also pile up faster than the tent stove can melt it off.

-The Sibley Bell Tent or Tipi with its steep canopy angle and conical shape will collect less snow build-up than a wall tent and is a better option for heavy snow conditions.
-We’ve taken our Sibley tents into deep snow and find that using a custom 9cm (3-4in) wooden dowel or pole made of hardwood or bamboo increases the vertical load bearing capacity of the center pole; giving you additional support and flexibility in regards to snow build-up removal.
+The Sibley Bell Tent or tipi with its steep canopy angle and conical shape stretching to the ground will hold less snow accumulation than a wall tent and may be the better option for heavy snow conditions.
+We’ve taken our Sibley’s into the deep stuff and find that using a custom 3-4 inch wood dowl or pole made of hard wood or bamboo would increase the vertical load bearing capacity of the center pole; giving you some additional support and flexibility with the pace at which the snow accumulation must be removed.

-Make sure the guy lines remain tensioned and the tent is pitched properly on a flat surface is essential to the structural integrity of any tent.
-For more information on how to pitch a tent in deep snow, check out our blog.
+Ensuring the guy lines remain tensioned and the tent is pitched properly on a flat surface is essential to the structural integrity of any tent.
+For more information on how to pitch a tent in deep snow check out our blog.